davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

-This is _almost_ identical to the assembly that I wrote, except that it clobbers one of its inputs (which is perfectly allowed by the C calling convention[^16]), it uses `xor` instead of `mov` to load `0` (a solid optimization[^17]), it uses `rep ret` (less compact and no benefit on Intel chips) and it shuffles the instructions around such that two `test`s are needed (almost certainly not helpful with modern branch prediction and loop detection).
+This is _almost_ identical to the assembly that I wrote, except that it clobbers one of its inputs (which is perfectly allowed by the C calling convention[^16]), it uses `xor` instead of `mov` to load `0` (a solid optimization[^17]), it uses `rep ret` (less compact and no benefit on Intel chips), and it shuffles the instructions around such that two `test`s are needed (almost certainly not helpful with modern branch prediction and loop detection).
 I haven't run benchmarks on this, but my guess is that it would come out about even.
 (Both